MSU-Libraries/catalog/docs/solr.md

 To run `index-alphabetic-browse.sh`, `alphabrowse.sh` sets
 `SOLR_HOME=/tmp/alpha-browse/build` and `VUFIND_HOME=/solr_confs`
-and adds a symlink from `/tmp/alpha-browse/build/jars` to `/bitnami/solr/server/solr/jars/`.
+and adds a symlink from `/tmp/alpha-browse/build/jars` to `/solr_confs/jars`.

-One thing to keep in mind when changing the structure is that the `/bitnami` directory is stored in the `solr_bitnami` Docker volume.
-So any change to the files in the image copied to `/bitnami` during initialization is not necessarily reflected in the volume after deployment, and it might require manual updates.
-We used to copy jar files into `/opt/bitnami/solr/server/solr/jars` and `/opt/bitnami/solr/server/solr-webapp/webapp/WEB-INF/lib/` and these files were copied on startup to `/bitnami/solr/...`, but these were not getting updated automatically after a change.
-Now that we keep files in `/solr_confs` and change the paths in `solrconfig.xml`, updates to the jars are applied automatically.
+One thing to keep in mind when changing the structure is that the `/var/solr` directory is stored in the `solr` Docker volume.
+So any change to the files in the image copied to `/var/solr` during initialization is not necessarily reflected in the volume after deployment, and it might require manual updates.
+To keep jars up to date, we keep files in `/solr_confs` and change the paths in `solrconfig.xml`.

 ## Restarting Solr